This post may contain affiliate links, for which we earn a small commission at no additional expense to you. Click here to read our Disclosure.

 We were introduced to the Anafiotika neighborhood on our food tour and it is definitely an area of the city that you don’t want to miss.
 The area was settled when people from the island of Anafi came to Athens to work on the King’s construction projects.
 The homes are built in the Cycladic style with white walled homes and brightly flowering gardens.

 We loved Monastiraki because it was a great melting pot of locals and tourists.
 The area shows off the city’s Ottoman and Byzantine history and buzzes with activity.
 The Monastiraki flea market offers up lots of shopping opportunities and you are never far from a souvlaki joint.

 Also be sure to check out Lukumades (EOLOU 21 & AG.
 EIRINIS) for fancy loukoumades (Greek donuts).
 You might be tempted by the elaborate flavour combinations, but stick with the traditional, honey and nuts.

 Athens Food Tour

 Greek food is fantastic, but so often tourists just stick with what they know – souvlaki and moussaka.
 Both of those dishes are divine, but our food tour with Athens Food on Foot allowed us to experience so many new foods, while learning a ton about the city and culture.
 They offer a family tour with lots of stops that the kids and adults will both love.
 We visited the central market, tasted staples like olives and Greek pies (spanakopita), but also a bread snack called kalouri, Greek yogurt with honey and nuts, sardines, cheese and deli meats and more.
 She was also able to customize the tour for us vegetarians with some meat options for our carnivore children.
 We did our food tour on our first day in Athens and it was the perfect introduction to Athens, Greek food and Greek hospitality.
-Cost 64/euros adults, 25/euros children.
+Cost 64/euros adults, 29-52/euros children (depending on age).